 When using an email template, the simpler the design looks the better – almost like black letters against a white background as in a hand-written letter.

 An Opt-in form is the sign in part of your page where people put in their name and email.
 A free bonus or offer is normally given to encourage them to part with their details.

-Personally, at first I thought that an email list did not really matter and would do a paid advertising campaign without collect emails.
-As the years went by however, and the emails I received from advertisers grew to over 20,000 I realised how much I was leaving to chance by not communicating using this method.
+Personally, at first I thought that an email list did not really matter and would do a paid advertising campaign without collecting emails.
+As the years went by however, and the emails I received from advertisers grew to over 20,000, I realised how much I was leaving to chance by not communicating using this method.

 We all love to be listened to and understood rather than “known”.
 You see, your readers may want to learn more from your website as time goes on.
 And writing your emails from an understanding perspective will help your readers make a mutually beneficial decision.

 It is often by the 4th to 7th email that people begin to build their trust with you and buy your products or services.
 However, if you write with your readers or viewers in mind, then it is likely to be much sooner.

 Everything I tell you in this article I have learned from Wealthy Affiliate Training.
 You can try it out as a free Starter Member.

 If you want to ask a question about WA, do feel free to leave it here below…